Plumbing Cost Estimator - Calculate Installation Costs

 Q: How accurate is this plumbing cost calculator?

-Q: Does this replace a detailed design or stamped drawings?
+Q: Does this tool replace a detailed quote from a licensed plumber?